Hands-on Gear Review

 This is an all-around carabiner light enough for trad or even big wall climbing but just the right medium size to be easily to clipped on a sport route or with a gloved hand on an alpine route.

-Overall toward the good end of value.
+The Black Diamond Hotwire is toward the good end of value.
 Not one of the cheapest biners but not the most expensive either.
 Because it is so popular, you might find it on sale in our Price Finder.

 — Chris McNamara